-SatCen has pre-processed and ingested several OSM data layers and can provide the data as a service in the scope of the project.
+SatCen has pre-processed and ingested in their own data model (SatCen Data Dictionary) the OSM data and can provide the data as a service in the scope of the project.

-3.2.6.2 Input and parameters
+4.2.6.2 Input and parameters

 The input data in which the service is based is the OSM data, but it is offered to the users in SatCen's data model.